 358.59 modify as shown (including inserting the line breaks):

-An HE beamformee indicates the maximum number of HE-LTFs it can receive in a 20 MHz, 40 MHz or 80 MHz HE sounding NDP in the Beamformee STS 80 MHz subfield in the PHY Capabilities Information field in the HE Capabilities element it transmits.An HE beamformer shall not transmit a 20 MHz, 40 MHz or 80 MHz HE sounding NDP with a TXVECTOR parameter NUM_STS that is greater than the maximum number of HE-LTF symbols indicated in the Beamformee STS 80 MHz subfield of any STA addressed by a STA Info field in the preceding HE NDP Announcement frame.
+An HE beamformee indicates the maximum number of HE-LTFs it can receive in a 20 MHz, 40 MHz or 80 MHz HE sounding NDP in the Beamformee STS 80 MHz subfield in the PHY Capabilities Information field in the HE Capabilities element it transmits.

+An HE beamformee shall set the Beamformee STS <= 80 MHz subfield to indicate a maximum number of HE-LTFs of 4 or greater."

+An HE beamformee that supports neither 80+80 MHz nor 160 MHz channel widths sets the Beamformee STS > 80 MHz subfield to 0.

 An HE beamformee that supports 160 MHz or 80+80 MHz channel widths indicates the maximum number of HE-LTFs it can receive in a 160 MHz or 80+80 MHz HE sounding NDP in the Beamformee STS > 80 MHz subfield in the PHY Capabilities Information field in the HE Capabilities element it transmits.

-An HE beamformee that support 160 MHz or 80+80 MHz channel widths shall set the Beamformee STS > 80 MHz subfield to indicate a maximum number of HE-LTFs of 4 or greater.An HE beamformee that supports neither 80+80 MHz nor 160 MHz channel widths sets the Beamformee > 80 MHz subfield to 0.
+An HE beamformee that supports 160 MHz or 80+80 MHz channel widths shall set the Beamformee STS > 80 MHz subfield to indicate a maximum number of HE-LTFs of 4 or greater.

+An HE beamformer shall not transmit a 20 MHz, 40 MHz or 80 MHz HE sounding NDP with a TXVECTOR parameter NUM_STS that is greater than the maximum number of HE-LTF symbols indicated in the Beamformee STS 80 MHz subfield of any STA addressed by a STA Info field in the preceding HE NDP Announcement frame.

 An HE beamformer shall not transmit a 160 MHz or 80+80 MHz HE sounding NDP with a TXVECTOR parameter NUM_STS that is greater than the maximum number of HE-LTF symbols indicated in the Beamformee STS > 80 MHz subfield of any STA addressed by a STA Info field in the preceding HE NDP Announcement frame.

-An HE beamformer indicates the maximum number of HE-LTF symbols it might transmit in a 20 MHz, 40 MHz or 80 MHz HE sounding NDP in the Number Of Sounding Dimensions 80 MHz subfield and the maximum number of HE-LTF symbols it might transmit in an 80+80 MHz or 160 MHz HE sounding NDPP in the Number Of Sounding Dimensions > 80 MHz subfield.
+An HE beamformer indicates the maximum number of HE-LTF symbols it might transmit in a 20 MHz, 40 MHz or 80 MHz HE sounding NDP in the Number Of Sounding Dimensions 80 MHz subfield.

+An HE beamformer indicates the maximum number of HE-LTF symbols it might transmit in an 80+80 MHz or 160 MHz HE sounding NDP in the Number Of Sounding Dimensions > 80 MHz subfield.

 An HE beamformer shall not transmit a 20 MHz, 40 MHz or 80 MHz HE sounding NDP where the number of HE-LTF symbols exceeds the value indicated in the Number Of Sounding Dimensions 80 MHz subfield.

 An HE beamformer shall not transmit an 80+80 MHz or 160 MHz HE sounding NDP where the number of HE-LTF symbols exceeds the value indicated in the Number Of Sounding Dimensions > 80 MHz subfield.

 26.7.5 HE sounding NDP transmission